craigbrad/capistrano-slackify/README.md

 Ensure that you have enabled the [incoming webhooks integration](https://api.slack.com/).

-The task will run automatically on deploy, or can be run manually using:
+The task will run automatically on deploy.
+Alternatively, you can notify of a deploy starting manually by using:

+    `bundle exec cap production slack:notify_started`

+Or to notify of a finished deploy:

-    `bundle exec cap production slack:notify`
+    `bundle exec cap production slack:notify_started`

 By default, this will publish something along the lines of: